Near-deterministic loading of optical tweezer arrays via repulsive barricade potentials: Introduction

 The barricade potential is realized by superimposing two optical tweezers at different wavelengths.
 Figure ~\ref{fig:Rearrangement}(a) shows the overlapping of the trapping tweezer, red detuned from an optical transition (red path), with a blue-detuned beam (blue path) which generates a repulsive potential.
 By carefully selecting the relative beam waists and powers, a potential can be engineered to have a repulsive barrier surrounding a trapping core.
 High-speed spatial light modulators (SLMs)~\cite{Schreck2025SLMrearangment,Vanackere2025} are used to control the parameters of the two focused beams.
 The protection sequence is sketched in Fig.~\ref{fig:Rearrangement}(b).
 Particles are initially cooled into tweezers, then the array is imaged and loaded sites are identified.
 The relevant repulsive potentials are then ramped on adiabatically, to avoid parametric heating effects, and the power of the trapping tweezers are simultaneously increased to maintain a constant trap depth.
 Unoccupied tweezers remain unmodified, to be loaded in subsequent cycles.

 The improvement in loading efficiency directly follows from the cumulative loading over $N$ cycles, given by,

-where $\eta_{\rm0}$ is the initial filling fraction, $t$ is the duration of each loading cycle, $\tau$ is the collisional lifetime of a protected particle and $\eta(\tau) = \eta_0(1-e^{-2t/\tau})$ is the probability of reloading a particle that has been lost from a protected site in the same cycle (see Appendix).
-For atomic and molecular tweezers with $\eta_0 = 50\%$ and $35\%$ respectively, in the limit of no collisional loss ($\tau \rightarrow \infty$), three additional loading cycles (N = 4) give a theoretical maximum total loading efficiency of $\eta = 94\%$ and $82\%$, which are comparable to the dark-state protection schemes~\cite{Shaw2023,Walraven2024PRL}.
+where $\eta_{\rm0}$ is the initial filling fraction, $t$ is the duration of each loading cycle, $\tau$ is the collisional lifetime of a protected particle and $\eta(\tau) = \eta_0(1-e^{-t/\tau})^2$ is the probability of reloading a particle that has been lost from a protected site in the same cycle (see Appendix).
+For atomic and molecular tweezers with $\eta_0 = 50\%$ and $35\%$ respectively, in the limit of no collisional loss ($\tau \rightarrow \infty$), three additional loading cycles (N = 4) gives theoretical maximum total loading efficiencies of $\eta = 94\%$ and $82\%$, which are comparable to the dark-state protection schemes~\cite{Shaw2023,Walraven2024PRL}.